Former Thai leader Thaksin goes to jail as political party linked to him wins vote to take power

 Napon said Thaksin’s decision to return suggests that “he has received assurances that he will not have to serve a prison sentence in full.”

-Deputy Prime Minister Wissanu Krea-ngam of the outgoing military-linked government has said that Thaksin can request a royal pardon like any other inmate, and could receive special consideration because of his age.
+Deputy Prime Minister Wissanu Krea-ngam of the outgoing military-linked government has said that Thaksin can request a royal pardon like any other inmate.

-Correctional officers at Bangkok Remand Prison said in a news conference that following a medical check that Thaksin had been categorized as “vulnerable” due to his age and chronic conditions affecting his heart and lungs, including high blood pressure, and he will be held in isolation and monitored at all hours due to safety and health concerns.
+Correctional officers at Bangkok Remand Prison said in a news conference that following a medical check that Thaksin had been categorized as “vulnerable” due to his age and chronic conditions, including high blood pressure, and he will be held in isolation and monitored.

-Pheu Thai said it will control eight Cabinet posts and nine deputy Cabinet posts.
-The military-backed parties, Palang Pracharath and United Thai Nation, are to receive two Cabinet posts and two deputy posts each.
-Pheu Thai has not identified the ministries that each party will control.

-It said the coalition agreed to back Pheu Thai’s platform of boosting the economy, increasing the minimum wage and ending mandatory conscription.
-They will also support keeping medical marijuana legal and work to amend the constitution to help the country “become more democratic,” while not touching the royal defamation law, Pheu Thai said.

 Find more of AP's Asia-Pacific coverage at https://apnews.com/hub/asia-pacific